Organic ingredient sourcing for optimal nutrition in dogs and cats

-Why fresh organic food is the healthiest choice for your patients
+A look at the intestinal microbiome and why fresh organic food is the healthiest choice for your animal patients.

 Many holistic or alternative veterinarians still express some angst regarding their recommendations on the type of food clients should feed their pets.
 Confusion about what constitutes the appropriate diet for dogs and cats comes from an interesting convergence of food production and labeling politics; marketing strategies in OTC pet foods and veterinary prescription diets; food journalism as it applies to animal and human health; and the science of nutrition.
 The science of nutrition, rather than adding clarity to the discussion, has obscured our understanding of food with its emphasis on the material contents of food and the internal metabolic machinery of each species.1,2

 The missing link in our education involves what exactly happens to food as it passes through our patients’ guts.
 We are only now beginning to understand that the miraculous transformation of food into tissue could not take place without the contribution of an enriched broth of bacteria and fungi we call the intestinal microbiome (each individual’s microbiome outnumbers their own cells by ten to one).
 Only a few pathogens negatively impact animal health.3 All plants and animals share their functional life with a nurturing and supportive microbiome from birth (or sprout) to decomposition.4 Likewise, the earth could not support plant or animal life if not for the rich mat of organic material that inhabits its crust.5

 The TCVM concept of Qi, the vital life force that encompasses all living things, is remarkably similar to our current understanding of the planet’s robust biosphere, and its continuous cycle of promotion and decay – a cycle that has been taking place in the deepest, farthest, and most extreme places on the planet for billions of years.6